vocdoni/docs/docs/protocol/user-stories.md

 - The **organizer** manages the user registry
 	- View and edit personal details
 	- Manage the attributes of a public key or account
-	- Revoke attributes
 	- Trigger a census update when a user's flags are changed
 - The **organizer** manages a certain census
 	- Manage a census
-		- Define the filters that a user must satisfy to be included in a census
+		- Define the filters that a user must satisfy to be included in such census
-		- Send a transaction to the Entity Resolver, stating that the Census Service has to manage a certain Census Id and allowing certain public keys to alter it
+		- Send a transaction to the [Entity Resolver](/protocol/smart-contracts?id=entity-resolver), stating that the [Census Service](/protocol/architecture?id=census-service) has to manage a certain Census Id and allowing certain public keys to alter it
 	- Dropping census
 - The **organizer** manages public content to be consumed on the client app
 - The **user** accesses the public content of the Entity